hat’s your 20? What does 10-4 mean? Bogey. A walkie-talkie is a powerful tool on a film set. But it’s nothing unless you know the walkie-talkie lingo.

 - Channel 7 - Electric

 PRO TIP: CHECK THE CALL SHEET FOR WALKIE TALKIE CHANNELS

 Every film set is different.
 No two walkie talkie codes are alike.
 Before you walk on set, ready to sling radio lingo left and right, review the call sheet.
 The walkie talkie channels being used may have changed.

 Channel 1, however, will be the main channel.
-Used primarily by the production coordinator and PAs, it’s where people call for each other and make general requests and notifications.
+Used primarily by the production coordinator and PAs, this is where people call for each other and make general requests and notifications.

 To switch walkie talkie channels, call for someone to “Switch to 2.”
-The receiver will respond: “Copy, switching to 2.”
+The receiver will respond: “Copy, switching to 2” and then "On 2" after they switch.
 Then, chat normally.